theref/electora_contracts/README.md

 At the Election closing point, results are published.

 ### Smart Contract
-Will be written in Solidity and initially published to a test network.
+Will be written in Vyper and initially published to a test network.
 Rinkeby and Kovan are ETH test networks.
-Brownie will be used for Solidity development.
+Ape will be used for Solidity development.

 The smart contract needs to be configurable because number of voters and candidates will always change.